See the Henges Range Conservation Atlas record for full details, including directions, permitted activities, map, brochure, and regulations.

 - Get information, education, and guidance from our friendly, professional staff.
 Their job is to make sure you have a safe, enjoyable experience on the range and the outdoors.

 - Reserve our facility for group meetings, events, and education (see Group Use below).

-- To avoid exposure to lead and other metals known to affect brain development, we advise that pregnant women and children under age six not use the shooting range.
+- To avoid exposure to lead and other metals known to affect brain development, we advise that pregnant women and children under age six not use the firearms shooting ranges.